IJEA Bylaws

 Region 6: Counties of Madison, Bond, Fayette, Effingham, Jasper, Crawford, Lawrence, Richland, Clay, Marion, Clinton, St. Clair, Monroe, Washington, Randolph, Perry, Jefferson, Wayne, Edwards, Wabash, White, Hamilton, Franklin, Gallatin, Hardin, Saline, Pope, Massac, Pulaski, Alexander, Union, Johnson, Jackson, Williamson.

-3.05: The Adviser Helpline Coordinator and the Liaison to the IHSA journalism advisory committee shall be appointed by the President.
+3.06: The Liaison to the IHSA journalism advisory committee shall be appointed by the President.

 Section 4.
 Officers